An international vision for wheat improvement

 Participants in the Wheat Initiative: CONICET (Argentina), GRDC (Australia), Agriculture and Agri-Food (Canada), CAAS (China), INRA (France), Federal Ministry of Food, Agriculture and Consumer Protection (Germany), ICAR (India), MiPAAF (Italy), JIRCAS (Japan), INIA (Spain), GDAR (Turkey), BBSRC (UK), USDA (USA), CIMMYT, ICARDA, Florimond Desprez Veuve & Fils, Syngenta Crop Protection AG, KWS UK LTD, Monsanto Company, RAGT, Dow AgroSciences, Limagrain.

-For more information please visit: www.wheatinitiative.org and see external contacts below.
+For more information please visit: www.wheatinitiative.org.